linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 9- Bailouts and Bank Failures/Articles/WSJ-Excerpts From the Lehman Report.md

 "Vallecillo: "So what's up with repo 105?
 Why are we doing less next quarter end?"

 McGarvey: "It's basically window-dressing.
-We are calling repos true sales based on legal technicalities.
+We are calling [[Class Note 12 Part 2 Repos|repos]] true sales based on legal technicalities.
 The exec committee wanted the number cut in half."

 Vallecillo: "I see … so it's legally do-able but doesn't look good when we actually do it?
 Does the rest of the street do it?
 Also is that why we have so much BS [balance sheet] to Rates Europe?